dgbarrett/cminus/README.md

 .cm files:
 ----------
-Test files can be found at "tests/axsubs/*.cm", where x is the assignment number.
+Test files can be found in the tests subdirectory.